flaviostutz/console-server/readme.md

 # console-server
-Inpired on the great 'debug' module and derived from 'console-debug' module.
+Inspired on the great 'debug' module and derived from 'console-debug' module.
 This logging module was created to simplify logging by employing good features with no configuration needed.

 ## Features